What is reflux?

 If reflux is suspected, we will usually recommend a trial of treatment to see if the symptoms improve.

 Throat symptoms of reflux are more difficult to treat than heart burn and take a longer time to resolve.
 The primary treatment is dietary and lifestyle modification and should be continued for at least a month's trial.

 - Eat a light dinner, avoid eating or drinking 3 hours before bed and stay upright after dinner rather than lying down in a recliner.

 - Avoid eating for 1-2 hours prior to exercise

 - Elevate the head of the bed 15-20cm (6-8 inches).
 Just using pillows often doesn’t work as you need to get your throat higher than your stomach, not just your head.

 - Avoid foods and drinks which reduce tone in the oesophageal sphincters - alcohol, caffeine, chocolate, peppermint, fatty and high carb foods

 - A plant based Mediterranean diet may be effective (not necessarily vegetarian)

 - Barrier medications – Gaviscon dual action liquid is used to provide a protective barrier and may physically prevent some reflux from occurring.
 It can be used before meals and we particularly recommend taking it before lying down at night.
 Gaviscon dual action is an over the counter medication, a prescription isn’t necessary.

 - Proton pump inhibitors (Pariet, Nexium, Somac, Losec, Zoton and others).
-These are very effective at reducing the acidity and treating heart burn but less effective for throat symptoms.
+These are very effective at reducing the acidity and treating heart burn but less effective for throat symptoms and will be prescribed if necessary.
 The best time to take them is 30 minutes before a meal.